isomerpages/moe-chijkc/_the-kc-experience/National Digital Literacy Prog/Frequently Asked Questions.md

 **Collection of Device**

 16 \. **Where do we collect the device after the purchase?**<br>
-The school will make arrangements for students to collect their devices in the school.
+The school will make arrangement for students to collect their devices in the school.

 17 \. **When will the girls get their PLD?**<br>
 The PLDs are projected to be delivered in March 2023.